joeypizzas/todo-list/planning.md

                 - Top row is header section, used for both home and list pages.
                 - second row is much bigger main content section.
             - Footer is bottom row and both columns, with attribution to the author.
+    - Header:
+        - Large title "To-dos" with nice SVG next to it
+        - New button right adjusted, also with SVG, aligned on same line.
+        - Flex-box, justify-content space between, align items center